 If you or someone else in your household has just been diagnosed with Celiac Disease, Autism or your doctor recommends a Gluten Free diet, the feelings can be completely overwhelming!
 Even if going Gluten Free is a personal choice, there are certainly challenges along the way.
 That’s why the G-Free Foodie team has created our Get Started Gluten Free Guide, so the information you need to eat safely and stay healthy is all in one place.
-Please let us know if we can help you in any other way and search our blogs, restaurant database and recipes for help.
+Please let us know if we can help you in any other way and search our blogs and recipes for help.
 When we find another great resource or article, we’ll list it here for you – so check back for guidance & inspiration on your way to a healthy G-Free life!

 First, you need to know what Gluten is.
 Here’s a definition:

 What is Gluten?

 Gluten (from Latin gluten “glue”) is a composite of the proteins gliadin and glutenin.
 These exist, conjoined with starch, in the endosperms of some grass-related grains, notably wheat, rye, and barley.
 Gluten, dried and milled to powder and added to ordinary flour dough, improves rising and increases the bread’s structural stability and chewiness, the added gluten provides supplemental protein to what would otherwise be high-carbohydrate preparations.
 The protein content of pet foods is also enhanced by adding gluten.
 When cooked in broth, gluten absorbs some of the surrounding liquid (including the taste) and becomes firm to the bite, so is widely used in vegetarian, vegan and Buddhist cuisines as a meat substitute.